Start Running

 Text, Line, Logo, Font, Label, Rectangle,

 Recommended Experience: For a consistent runner who has completed at least one marathon and can run at a hard effort for over an hour.
-The plan starts with a 10-mile long run and peaks at 45-52 in a week with a 22-mile long run.
+The plan starts with a 10-This plan is for a new runner who is just getting back into exercise and peaks at 45-52 in a week with a 22-This plan is for a new runner who is just getting back into exercise.

 Download Here